jacobbusshart/DIYraman/docs/Basic Raman Optical Assembly.md

 The design shown here is built around a surplus [B&W Tek spectrometer module](https://www.ebay.com/itm/143989529085), which is commonly available on the used market for around 200€.
 Other spectrometers with a similar input geometry / SMA905-connector can also be adapted.

 For cost reasons, this setup uses a low-cost 532 nm green laser pointer together with a dichroic mirror (cut-on 550 nm) and a longpass filter (cut-on 550 nm).
-You can find more information in the respective [Parts and Materials](#Parts%20and%20Materials) sections  below or in the [BOM - Bill of Materials](../bom/BOM%20-%20Bill%20of%20Materials.md).
+You can find more information in the respective [Parts and Materials](#Parts%20and%20Materials) sections  below or in the [BOM](../bom/BOM.md).
 Because the laser operates at 532 nm and the filters begin transmitting at 550 nm, the usable Raman signal will be in the Stokes region above roughly 600 cm⁻¹.

 > [!NOTE] Full vs. Basic Optical Assembly